Skip to main content

 // signIn() triggers the wallet connection flow:

 // 2.
-Requests signature on a SIWE message
+Requests a SIWE signature to prove address ownership

-// The session contains the user's Ethereum address
+// After sign-in, the user's Ethereum address is available

 7